 The most common subject depicted on weather vanes is the cock, or rooster, giving rise to the term weather cock.
 In the 9th Century, the Pope decreed that the rooster should figure on weather vanes on church domes or steeples, possibly as a symbol of Christianity, referring to the prophecy of Jesus that Peter would deny him three times, before the rooster would crow on the morning after the Last Supper.
 (Source: thoughtco.com/weather-vane-history-3444409)

 In the 1800s, the great cormorant (Phalacrocorax carbo ssp. sinensis) was persecuted all over Europe, partly because it was competing with fishermen, partly because its guano destroyed the trees, in which it was breeding.
-In Denmark, where it had been eradicated from almost the entire country, it re-established itself as a breeding bird during the 1940s on a small island, Vorsø, in Horsens Fjord, and, for a number of years, this island was home to the only colony of this bird in the entire country.
+In Denmark, where it had been eradicated from almost the entire country, it was re-established as a breeding bird during the 1940s on Vorsø, a small island in Horsens Fjord, and, for a number of years, this island was home to the only colony of this bird in the entire country.

-You may read more about this colony on the page Vorsø on my mind: Night in the cormorant city.
+You may read more about this colony on the page Nature Reserve Vorsø: Night in the cormorant city.